You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 Vinegar: Some items may be kept in vinegar.
 This is frequently used to make pickles, with spices added to enhance the flavor.

-Smoking: Some items, including such fish and meat, can be smoked so keep it clean and avoid extra smoking.
+Smoking: Some items, including fish and meat, can be smoked so keep it clean and avoid extra smoking.